 The Vienna Boys’ Choir performs in the Hofmusikkapelle at Hofburg Palace on Sunday mornings.
 (Check schedules and dates here).
 They do not perform in Vienna between July and November as they’re out touring Austria, Germany, and the United States.

-- Park Hyatt Vienna: One of the best luxury hotels in Vienna, the incredible Park Hyatt occupies a lovely early 20th-century heritage building that perfectly conveys the city’s reputation for class & elegance.
-Besides the regal rooms, this 5-star hotel offers a ton of extra amenities from a wellness spa & indoor pool to an on-site brasserie & cigar lounge.
+- Park Hyatt Vienna: One of the finest luxury hotels in Vienna, this incredible Park Hyatt occupies a lovely early 20th-century heritage building that perfectly conveys the city’s reputation for class & elegance.
+Besides the regal rooms, this 5-star hotel offers a ton of extra amenities, from a wellness spa & indoor pool to an on-site brasserie & cigar lounge.